dotamirhosein/amiraref.github.io/content/blog/dotfiles.md

 +++
 title = "Tracking dotfiles, What is it and Why ?" date = "2024-05-14"
-description = "a beginner guide for keep and traking dotfiles" [taxonomies] tags = ["linux", "unix"]
+summary = "a beginner guide for keep and traking dotfiles" [taxonomies] tags = ["linux", "unix"]
 # author = "Amir Aref"